-Our primary requirements for liquidity and capital are for purchases of inventory, payment of operating expenses, debt service, and capital expenditures.
+Our primary requirements for liquidity and capital are for purchases of inventory, payment of operating expenses, tax distributions to LLC members, debt service, and capital expenditures.
 Historically, these cash requirements have been met through cash provided by operating activities, cash and cash equivalents, and borrowings under our Term Loan.
 We have historically had negative working capital driven by our high inventory turns and typical collection of payment from customers prior to payment of suppliers.
-As of December 31, 2020, we had a cash balance, excluding restricted cash, of \$66.3 million, working capital, excluding cash of -\$22.0 million, and a Term Loan with a principal balance of \$65.0 million, excluding unamortized debt issuance costs of \$2.8 million.
+As of June 30, 2021, we had a cash balance, excluding restricted cash, of \$65.0 million, working capital, excluding cash, of \$(38.5) million, and a Term Loan with a principal balance of \$65.0 million, excluding unamortized debt issuance costs of \$2.1 million.

-We lease our showrooms and headquarters office space under operating leases pursuant to which \$1.8 million is due in 2021.
-Total future lease payments as of December 31, 2020 are \$5.6 million.
+We lease our showrooms and headquarters office space under operating leases pursuant to which \$1.3 million is due in the second half of 2021.
+Total future lease payments as of June 30, 2021 are \$20.0 million.
+Subsequent to December 31, 2020, we entered into new leases in the U.S. for multiple showrooms and an operations center and amended certain existing leases to extend their terms as we continue to expand our physical presence.

-Subsequent to December 31, 2020, we entered into new leases in the U.S. for new showrooms and one new fulfillment center and amended certain existing leases to extend their terms as we continue to expand our physical presence.
+In the six months ended June 30, 2021, the Company declared and paid \$12.2 million of distributions to, or on behalf of, members associated with their estimated income tax obligations for 2020,

-In the first and second quarter of the year ended December 31, 2021, the Company declared and paid \$12.2 million of distributions to or on behalf of members associated with their estimated income tax obligations for 2020 and \$2.3 million of distributions to or on behalf of members associated with their estimated income tax obligations for the first guarter of 2021.
+\$2.3 million of distributions to, or on behalf of, members associated with their estimated income tax obligations for the first quarter of 2021, and \$4.1 million of distributions to, or on behalf of, members associated with their estimated income tax obligations for the second quarter of 2021.

 Notwithstanding our obligations under the Tax Receivable Agreement discussed below, we believe that our current sources of liquidity, which include cash, net cash provided by operating activities, and the proceeds of this offering, will be sufficient to meet our projected operating, debt service, and tax distribution requirements for at least the next 12 months.
-We have no material commitments for capital expenditures as of December 31, 2020, and we have no principal repayments due in 2021, \$30.8 million of principal repayments due in 2022, and \$34.2 million of principal due in 2023 on our Term Loan.
+We have capital commitments of \$2.0 million related to the opening of new locations as of June 30, 2021, and we have no principal repayments due in 2021, \$30.8 million of principal repayments due in 2022, and \$34.2 million of principal due in 2023 on our Term Loan.
 As further described below, we have an additional final payment of \$3.2 million due in 2023 on our Term Loan.